Home Chemistry Properties Slater’s Rule

 Shielding Electrons

-Effective nuclear change means the net positive charge which affects the attraction of outer electron particles from the nucleus of a polyelectronic atom.
-This term is used because the shielding electrons prevent the attraction of the outer orbital electron of an atom.
+Effective nuclear charge (Zeff) means the net positive charge which affects the attraction of outer electron particles from the nucleus of a polyelectronic atom.
+Effective nuclear charge is used because the shielding electrons prevent the attraction of the outer orbital electron of an atom.

-Slater proposed some empirical set of rules to calculate the screening constant (σ) of various electrons present in different orbitals of an atom or ion.
-Slater’s rule for calculating shielding constant for s and p-orbitals is slightly different from d and f-orbitals.
+Slater proposed some empirical set of rules to find the shielding or screening constant (σ) of various electrons present in different orbitals of an atom or ion.

 The electrons are arranged in a sequence of groups in order of increasing principal quantum number (n).
 In such electron arrangement s and p-orbitals are kept together.
 Therefore, the electron arrangement order for calculating shielding and screening constant is: